doubleedesign/doublee-theme-starter-kit/README.md

-After having a few cracks at rolling my own and taking some other frameworks out for a brief test drive, I decided it was best to cherry-pick the parts of libraries/frameworks that it makes the most sense for me to use - no more, no less - and combine them along with my own custom stuff as needed.
-Let's not have all of Bootstrap sitting there if we're just using the grid and a couple of other components.
-(Let's not have three different accordions in the code when we only need one, etc.)
+After having a few cracks at rolling my own and taking some other frameworks out for a brief test drive, I decided it was best to cherry-pick the parts of libraries/frameworks that it makes the most sense for me to use - no more, no less - and combine them along with my own custom stuff as needed. e.g., Let's not have all of Bootstrap sitting there if we're just using the grid and a couple of other components.
+Let's not have three different accordions in the code when we only need one, etc.

 So far, the third-party libraries/parts of libraries used/adapted are: